leonardocrociani/leonardocrociani/README.md

 - 👋 Hi, I’m @leonardocrociani.
 I study CS at University of Pisa.
 - I’m interested in computer science and economics.
-- I’m currently workin on a project named Noxes.
+- I’m currently working on a project named Noxes.
 It's about educational notes.
 - How to reach me : mail : l.crociani@outlook.com

 <!---